Skip to content

 Charges

-To charge a credit or a debit card, you create a Charge object.
+This is an object representing a charge on a credit or debit card.
 You can retrieve and refund individual charges as well as list all charges.
 Charges are identified by a unique, random ID.

 Ref: Stripe docs